Kate Humble

 Katherine Mary Humble (born 12 December 1968) is an English television presenter and narrator, mainly working for the BBC, specialising in wildlife and science programmes.
-Humble served as president of the Royal Society for the Protection of Birds from 2009 until 2013.
+Humble served as president of the Royal Society for the Protection of Birds from 2009 to 2013.
 She is an ambassador for the UK walking charity Living Streets.

 Early life and education

-Born in Wimbledon, London, to IBM employee Nick Humble and Diana (née Carter), she is the granddaughter of Bill Humble, a well-known pre-Second World War aviator.
+Born in Wimbledon, London, to IBM employee Nick Humble and Diana (née Carter), she is the granddaughter of Bill Humble, a notable pre-Second World War aviator.
 She is also the great-great-great granddaughter of Joseph Humble, colliery manager of Hartley Colliery at the time of the Hartley Colliery disaster.
 She has a brother.
-She grew up in Bray in Berkshire and attended the Abbey School in Reading.
+The family moved, when she was nine months old, to Bray in Berkshire, next door to a farm, and she was privately educated at the Abbey School in Reading.
 She later said of her schooling:

-After leaving school she travelled through Africa from Cape Town to Cairo, doing various jobs including waitressing, driving safari trucks and working on a crocodile farm.
+After leaving school, she travelled through Africa from Cape Town to Cairo, doing various jobs including waitressing, driving safari trucks and working on a crocodile farm.
 She has returned to Africa many times since.
 In 1994, she travelled around Madagascar, the subject of her first article for The Daily Telegraph travel section.
-Since then she has written articles about diving and cycling in Cuba, an 'exploding' lake in Cameroon and hippopotamus conservation work in Ghana.
+Since then she has written articles about diving and cycling in Cuba, Lake Nyos in Cameroon and hippopotamus conservation work in Ghana.